canonical/matter-docs/docs/tutorials/otbr-ubuntu-core-image.md

 After the deployment, the snaps will continue to receive updates for the latest security and bug fixes.

-Before starting, it is recommended read the documentation on [Ubuntu Core components](https://ubuntu.com/core/docs/components) to get familiar with various useful concepts.
+Before starting, it is recommended to read the documentation on [Ubuntu Core components](https://ubuntu.com/core/docs/components) and get familiar with various useful concepts.

 Requirements: